a-r3n/module-3-password-generator/README.md

 There are no installation steps required.
 This project can be opened on any web browser.

+You can open the project at this URL: https://a-r3n.github.io/module-3-password-generator/

+The repository can be accessed on GitHub here: https://github.com/a-r3n/module-3-password-generator

 ## Usage

 After opening the program, users should select the 'Generate Password' button and then follow the prompts on their browser.